trekhleb/trekhleb.github.io/src/posts/2020/recipes-generation/index.md

 ## What our model will eventually learn

 For a couple of hours of training our character-level RNN model will learn basic concepts of English grammar and punctuation (I wish I could learn English that fast!).
-It will also learn how to generate different parts of recipes such as _📗 [RECIPE NAME]_, _🥕 [RECIPE INGREDIENTS]_ and _📝 [RECIPE INSTRUCTIONS]_.
+It will also learn how to generate different parts of recipes such as *📗 [RECIPE NAME]*, *🥕 [RECIPE INGREDIENTS]* and *📝 [RECIPE INSTRUCTIONS]*.
 Sometimes recipe name, ingredients and instructions will be pretty interesting, sometimes stupid, sometimes fun.

-Here are couple of generated recipes examples:
+Here is a couple of generated recipes examples:

 ```text
 📗 [NAME]